Linuxfabrik/monitoring-plugins/check-plugins/mysql-perf-metrics/README.md

 * `innodb_stats_on_metadata`: when ON, InnoDB recalculates index statistics every time `information_schema` tables are queried.
 Most modern setups keep this OFF because applications and tooling query `information_schema` frequently.
 * `concurrent_insert`: when set to `NEVER`/`0`, MyISAM tables can no longer serve SELECTs in parallel with INSERTs.
 The recommended value is `AUTO` (the modern default).
 * Deprecated configuration variables: MariaDB keeps deprecated startup variables in `SHOW VARIABLES` as no-ops for the full LTS support window (5+ years) per its [feature deprecation policy](https://mariadb.com/docs/release-notes/community-server/about/feature-deprecation-policy).
 The plugin alerts only when such a variable was explicitly set via `my.cnf` or `SET GLOBAL` (`GLOBAL_VALUE_ORIGIN` in `INFORMATION_SCHEMA.SYSTEM_VARIABLES` not equal to `COMPILE-TIME`).
 Compile-time defaults stay silent.
-On MySQL, the plugin walks a list of known removed variables (ported from MySQLTuner v2.8.41) and filters them through `performance_schema.variables_info.VARIABLE_SOURCE` so only non-`COMPILED` values surface.
+On MySQL, the plugin walks a list of known removed variables (ported from MySQLTuner) and filters them through `performance_schema.variables_info.VARIABLE_SOURCE` so only non-`COMPILED` values surface.

 **Important Notes:**